4/25/2019

 Chairman and Chief Executive Officer

 Yeah, let me start off with the franchises.
-I mean, I think what's unique about missiles is the fact that they have a very strong, first of all, a very strong stable of existing franchises that have gone through a significant refresh here over the last five years.
-In other words, new technology being inserted into them, essentially getting them legs for another two decades.
-And the other one is that the success we've had in extending those franchises into the international marketplace.
-What's special now is that we have an opportunity for bringing some new franchises on board.
+I mean, I think what's unique about missiles is the fact that they have a very strong, first of all, have a very strong stable of existing franchises that have gone through a significant refresh here over the last five years.
+In other words, new technology being inserted into them, essentially give them legs for another two decades.
+And the other one is that the success we've had in extending those franchises into the international marketplace is What's special now is that we have an opportunity for bringing some new franchises on board.
 We just brought one on board, NSM, and I mentioned how just within a matter of six months, we've extended that franchise into two other mission areas.
 So essentially doing three mission areas right off the bat.
 The other items are the ones where we're in a competition for.
-One is the Prism, which is the precision strike missile for the United States Army.
-And that program there has just had a very successful test.
-It had a CDR I mentioned and it just had a very successful motor test.
+One is the PRISM, which is a precision strike missile for the United States Army.
+And that program there just had a very successful test.
+It had a CDR I mentioned, and it just had a very successful motor test.
 So we're very keen that we're in a very good position to potentially win that new franchise.
-And that'll replace all of the Army's ATACMs out in the field today and give us the Army, number one, a great significant capability, but also a brand new franchise for Raytheon.
-And we're also working on the next generation nuclear weapon for the LRSO program.
-That is in a competition that has down select out in the 2022 period.
-And that's also the next generation weapon for the United States Air Force.
-It was about over a thousand weapons that will be procured over a period of time.
-So I feel very strongly about, number one, the competitiveness of our existing franchises and our ability to extend them over a couple of decades and then also provide them international legs and the new opportunities we have at Missile.
-So bottom line is Missile has a lot of upside in terms of growth and we're supporting that.
-Back on the action plan that we're taking at Missile, this is for us, we have a new leader that has come on board.
+And that will replace all of the Army's ATACMs out in the field today and give us the Army, number one, a great significant capability, but also a brand-new franchise for Raytheon.
+And we're also working on the – The next generation nuclear weapon for the LRSO program, that isn't a competition.
+That has a down select out in the 2022 period, but it's also the next generation weapon for the United States Air Force with about over 1,000 weapons that will be procured over a period of time.
+So I feel very strongly about, number one, I would call it the competitiveness of our existing franchises. and our ability to extend them over a couple of decades and then also provide them international legs and the new opportunities we have at MISLS.
+So bottom line is MISLS has a lot of upside in terms of growth, and we're supporting that.
+Back on the action plan that we're taking at MISLS, this is, you know, for us, we have a new leader that has come on board.
 That's Wes Kramer.
-Wes was the president of IDS.
-Did a great job for us at IDS.
-He's also been at Missile before.
+Wes was the president of IDS. did a great job for us at IDS.
+He's also been in missiles before.
 He ran their largest business area, which was a standard missile business area.
 So he knows the business.
 He knows what levers to pull to drive both continued growth and also margin expansion there.
-And we're putting into the very detailed action plan to go drive a margin expansion in the business.
+And we're putting in some very detailed action plans to go drive a margin expansion in the business.
 We're very certain for the margin range we have for this year set.
-We're also very positive on growing margins incrementally in 2020 and 2021.
-And that's our main focus at Missile.
+But we're also very positive on growing margins incrementally in 20 and then 21.
+And that's our main focus at missiles.

 speaker